1972 United States presidential election: Voter demographics

 Nixon won 36 percent of the Democratic vote, according to an exit poll conducted for CBS News by George Fine Research, Inc. This represents more than twice the percentage of voters who typically defect from their party in presidential elections.
 Nixon also became the first Republican presidential candidate in American history to win the Roman Catholic vote (53–46), and the first in recent history to win the blue-collar vote, which he won by a 5-to-4 margin.
-McGovern narrowly won the union vote (50–48), though this difference was within the survey's margin of error of 2 percentage points.
-McGovern also narrowly won the youth vote (i. e., those aged 18 to 24) 52–46, a narrower margin than many of his strategists had predicted.
-Early on, the McGovern campaign also significantly over-estimated the number of young people who would vote in the election: They predicted that 18 million would have voted in total, but exit polls indicate that the actual number was about 12 million.
-McGovern did win comfortably among both African-American and Jewish voters, but by somewhat smaller margins than usual for a Democratic candidate.
+McGovern narrowly won the union vote (50–48), although this difference was within the survey's margin of error of 2 percentage points.
+McGovern also narrowly won the youth vote (i. e. those aged 18 to 24) 52–46, a narrower margin than many of his strategists had predicted.
+This was the first presidential election held after the ratification of the 26th Amendment, lowering the minimum voting age to 18.
+Early on, the McGovern campaign also significantly over-estimated the number of young people who would vote in the election; they predicted that 18 million would have voted in total but exit polls indicate that the actual number was about 12 million.
+McGovern comfortably won among both African-American and Jewish voters but by somewhat smaller margins than usual for a Democratic candidate.
 McGovern won the African American vote by 87% to Nixon's 13%.

-Post-election investigations into the Watergate break-in
+Aftermath

-On June 17, 1972, five months before election day, five men broke into the Democratic National Committee headquarters at the Watergate hotel in Washington, D. C.; the resulting investigation led to the revelation of attempted cover-ups of the break-in within the Nixon administration.
+On June 17, 1972, five months before election day, five men broke into the Democratic National Committee headquarters at the Watergate Hotel at the Watergate complex in Washington, D.C..
+The resulting investigation led to the revelation of attempted cover-ups of the break-in within the Nixon administration.
 What became known as the Watergate scandal eroded President Nixon's public and political support in his second term, and he resigned on August 9, 1974, in the face of probable impeachment by the House of Representatives and removal from office by the Senate.
 As part of the continuing Watergate investigation in 1974–1975, federal prosecutors offered companies that had given illegal campaign contributions to President Nixon's re-election campaign lenient sentences if they came forward.
 Many companies complied, including Northrop Grumman, 3M, American Airlines, and Braniff Airlines.
 By 1976, prosecutors had convicted 18 American corporations of contributing illegally to Nixon's campaign.
+Despite this election delivering Nixon's greatest electoral triumph, Nixon later wrote in his memoirs that "it was one of the most frustrating and in many ways the least satisfying of all".

+Vice President Agnew also resigned in 1973, following an investigation of corruption in Maryland during Agnew's governorship and an ensuing controversy around Agnew's tax returns.
+He was replaced by Nixon (with Congressional confirmation) with Gerald Ford, who ascended to the Presidency after Nixon's own resignation.